Midway (2019 film)

 Midway is a 2019 war film directed by Roland Emmerich, produced with Harald Kloser, and written by Wes Tooke.
+It is a remake of the 1976 American film of the same title, Midway.
 The film covers the first six months in the Pacific Theater of World War II, from the Attack on Pearl Harbor to the titular Battle of Midway.
 The film stars Ed Skrein, Patrick Wilson, Luke Evans, Aaron Eckhart, Nick Jonas, Mandy Moore, Dennis Quaid, Tadanobu Asano, Darren Criss, and Woody Harrelson.

 The film was a passion project of Emmerich's, and he had trouble getting financial support for the film before finally raising sufficient funds and officially announcing the project in 2017.
 Much of the cast joined in 2018, and filming began in Hawaii.
 Some filming also took place in Montreal.
 With a production budget of $100 million, it is to date one of the most expensive independent films of all time.

 Midway was theatrically released by Lionsgate and Summit Entertainment in the United States on November 8, 2019 and received mixed reviews from critics, who praised the visuals but criticized the screenplay.
 The film was a box-office bomb, grossing $127.4 million worldwide against the $100 million budget.

 Plot

 In December 1937, Lieutenant Commander Edwin T. Layton, an American naval attaché in Japan, is warned by Admiral Isoroku Yamamoto that US threats to their supply of oil would force Japan to wage war.
 The threats are realized on December 7, 1941 when the Japanese launch a surprise attack on Pearl Harbor, forcing the US to enter World War II.
 Admiral Yamamoto and Rear Admiral Tamon Yamaguchi propose an audacious follow-up plan to invade Midway Island but the Japanese Army overrules them.
 In February, naval aviator Lieutenant Richard "Dick" Best participates in raids launched from the carrier against the Marshall Islands.
 In April, after Lieutenant-Colonel Jimmy Doolittle's raid on Tokyo, Yamamoto, Yamaguchi, and Vice Admiral Chuichi Nagumo are permitted to carry out their plan to attack Midway.

-Following the Battle of the Coral Sea, Layton, Joseph Rochefort and his cryptography team, intercept Japanese messages about an operation against an objective identified only as "AF".
+Following the Battle of the Coral Sea, Layton, Joseph Rochefort, and his cryptography team intercept Japanese messages about an operation against an objective identified only as "AF".
 Planners in Washington surmise AF is in the South Pacific but the newly appointed commander-in-chief of the U.S. Pacific Fleet, Admiral Chester W. Nimitz, remains skeptical.
 Layton, believing AF to be Midway, instructs the US base there to transmit an unencrypted message about a water shortage.
-Rochefort's men intercept Japanese message about water shortages on "AF," confirming it to mean Midway.
+Rochefort's men intercept a Japanese message about water shortages on "AF," confirming it to mean Midway.
 Nimitz orders the aircraft carriers and Enterprise recalled from the Coral Sea and demands the damaged be repaired in 72 hours to deploy to Midway.
-Vice Admiral William Halsey Jr is placed on sick leave due to shingles, replaced by Rear Admiral Raymond A. Spruance.
+Vice Admiral William Halsey Jr. is placed on sick leave due to a severe case of shingles, replaced by Rear Admiral Raymond A. Spruance.